 The first set of walls to enclose the city was built in the 9th century.
 In the middle of the 14th century the 1.5m-thick defences were fortified with 15 square forts.
 The threat of attacks from the Turks in the 15th century prompted the city to strengthen the existing forts and add new ones, so that the entire old town was contained within a stone barrier 2km long and up to 25m high.
 The walls are thicker on the land side – up to 6m – and range from 1.5m to 3m on the sea side.

-The round Minčeta Tower protects the landward edge of the city from attack, the Bokar Tower and Fort Lawrence look west and out to sea, while Fort Revelin and Fort St John guard the eastern approach and the Old Harbour.
+Round Fort Minčeta protects the landward edge of the city from attack, Fort Bokar and Fort Lawrence look west and out to sea, while Fort Revelin and Fort St John guard the eastern approach and the Old Harbour.